-Database and SQL Interview Questions and Answers
+Answering the Database / SQL Interview Questions

 The demand for strong database management and development skills is strong and growing — hiring experts says database and database-related jobs are on the hot list for 2014/2015.

 We asked John Zukowski, an experienced IT pro who has interviewed and hired many database administrators and developers, to share his top tips on preparing for job interview questions about SQL and other database skills.

 Database jobs may be hot, but it’s also a competitive market.
 So how do you get hired for one of these hot jobs?

 First you need the database skills and then you need the interview skills.

 The database skills.
 Make sure your resume is current, accurate, and realistic.
 Don’t lie and don’t stretch the truth.
 If your experience is a little bit light, brush up as much as you can.
 Take the time to review the latest trends in the database arena and cram in as much database-related knowledge to at least sound authoritarian.